-Amid the government shutdown, we were in Washington DC for meetings with Congressional Staff on the Pechanga Water Rights Bill.
+Amid the government shutdown, and a day after being surrounded by furloughed federal workers enjoying the day at Mt.
+Vernon, we were in Washington DC for meetings with Congressional Staff on the Pechanga Water Rights Bill.

-My cousin Olivia and I were in a HOUSE Natural Resources committee meeting in the Longworth building (on the opposite side of the Capitol building where the situation ended) when their scanner erupted with "Capitol Police have reported SHOTS FIRED, on Capitol Hill!
+After a short meeting with CA Senator Barbara Boxer's Native American affairs person, in a very quiet Democrat office, my cousin Olivia and I were in a HOUSE Natural Resources committee meeting in the very busy Longworth building (on the opposite side of the Capitol building where the situation ended) when their scanner erupted with "Capitol Police have reported SHOTS FIRED, on Capitol Hill!
 Shelter in Place".

-It was a cause for concern, as our spouses were on Capitol Hill, having been lucky enough to be invited for a tour of the Supreme Court building. (yes, it was open during the Democratic shutdown of Washington DC).
+It was a cause for concern, as our spouses were on Capitol Hill, having been lucky enough to be invited for a tour of the Supreme Court building. (yes, it was open during the Democratic shutdown of Washington DC, though Harry Reid did shut down the monuments like the Veteran's memorial and even the fountains were turned off in an act of pettiness).
 The scanner repeated the call in 30 second intervals for about five minutes, then spacing them out.

 After an immediate exchange of texts and we found that our spouses were just exiting the USSC building and I texted my wife, "GO BACK INSIDE!, THERE WAS A SHOOTING ON CAPITOL HILL!.
 She texted back: "What" "REALLY" YES!!
 "Go BACK INSIDE!"
 They did and were kept inside by guards.
 It's a scary thing not being able to know your loved one is safe when something dangerous has erupted.